neranv/project_tidy/README.md

 #make activity as factors
 ydata$activity <- as.factor(ydata$activity)
 ```
-- Rename subject_data col name to subjectID
+-  subject_data col name is renamed to subjectID
 ```R
 #RENAME COL NAME to  subjectID
 subject_data <- dplyr::rename(subject_data,
                                   subjectID=V1)
 ```
-- combine xdata,ydata and subject data, and return
+-  xdata,ydata and subject data are combined and returned
 ```R
     cbind(xdata,ydata,subject_data)
 ```
 #### e.
-Combine the processed data
+Combine the tidy data sets
-The processed test and train data are combined.
+The tidied test and train data sets are combined.
 ```R
 xy_combined <- rbind(xy_train, xy_test)
 ```
-where xy_train and xy_test are the processed data
+where xy_train and xy_test are the tidy data sets

 #### f.
-Group,summarize and melt
+Group, summarize and melt
-Use chaining the combined is first grouped (by subjectID, activities) and mean for each variable is computed.
+Use chaining the combined data is first grouped (by subjectID, activities) and then mean for each variable is computed.
 Finally the output is written to a file using write.table
 ```R
 xy_combined %>%
     dplyr::group_by(subjectID, activity) %>%